g-truc/glm/manual.md

 time.
 GTC extensions are stabled, tested and perfectly reliable in time.
 Many GTX extensions extend GTC extensions and provide a way to explore features and implementations and APIs and then are promoted to GTC extensions.
 This is fairly the way OpenGL features are developed; through extensions.

-Stating with GLM 0.9.9, to use experimental extensions, an application must define GLM_ENABLE_EXPERIMENTAL.
+Starting with GLM 0.9.9, to use experimental extensions, an application must define GLM_ENABLE_EXPERIMENTAL.

 ### <a name="section7_5"></a> 7.5.
 Where can I ask my questions?